LLNL/quandary/Readme.md

 # Quandary - Optimal Open Quantum Control
-This project implements an optimization solver for quantum control.
+Quandary implements an optimization solver for quantum control.
 The underlying quantum dynamics model open quantum systems, using the Lindblad master equation to evolve a density matrix in time.
 The control problem aims to find control pulses that drive the system to a desired target state.

 A documentation is under development.
 In the meantime, refer to the user guide in the `doc/` folder for information on the underlying mathematical models as well as details on their implementation in Quandary.